 Different areas of your body are controlled via nerves, some of which branch off the spinal cord near certain vertebrae.
-When one of the soft discs between your cervical vertebrae rupture, or herniate, your nerves become compressed and your bones can grind together.
+When one of the soft discs between your cervical vertebrae ruptures, or herniates, your nerves become compressed and your bones can grind together.
 You can lose function and experience pain.

-The C6 and C7 Vertebrae
+C6 and C7 Vertebrae

-Your C6 and C7 vertebrae are near the base of the neck, and nerves at these levels supply your wrist and tricep muscles.
-Herniation of the discs between these vertebrae may cause pain or loss of motor function in your neck as well as your upper arm and hand.
+Your C6 and C7 vertebrae are near the base of the neck, and nerves at these levels supply muscles that straighten your fingers as well as the triceps muscles that straighten your elbow.
+Herniation of the disc between these vertebrae may cause pain or loss of motor function in your neck as well as your upper arm and hand.

 Slowly draw your chin in toward your neck, away from your finger, without dropping your head or looking down.
 Hold your chin in for a few seconds, then slowly release back to the starting position.
 Perform two to three repetitions every 20 to 30 minutes if you are sitting for extended periods of time.

 Standing Chin Tuck